Tug Hill Commission honored

-ALBANY — During the state’s fifth annual Local Government Innovation Conference, the Tug Hill Commission was honored with the Best Partner Award.
+ALBANY — The Tug Hill Commission received the Best Partner Award at the state’s fifth annual Local Government Innovation Conference.

 State Secretary of State Rossana Rosado also recognized the cities of Schenectady, Amsterdam and Gloversville; Essex County; Wyoming County and its partner local governments.